 It’s important to apply for your passport well in advance of any planned travel to avoid any last-minute delays or issues.

-Factors that May Prolong the Processing Time for Canadian Visas
+Factors that May Delay the Canada Visa Processing Time

 As per the CIC, several factors can increase the Canada visa stamping processing time.
 These include

 - Incomplete applications: Applications that are missing required information or documents can delay processing.